top of page

 • Repair areas damaged by erosion by pulling back the blanket from the affected spot.
 Add soil, tamp it down, and reseed.
 Reapply the Erosion Control Blanket, following installation guidelines.

-• For any sections of blanket not in close contact with the soil, apply additional staples.
+• For any sections of blanket not in close contact with the soil, apply additional stakes.

 • Consider if additional BMPs are needed to prevent any recurring problems.